Immediate Openings in Clarkston, Fenton, Plymouth, Traverse City and Big Rapids

 WHO WORKS WITH MY CHILD?

-BT stands for Behavior Technician and RBT stands for Registered Behavior Technician.
-BT/RBTs are passionate individuals who work with your child one-on-one each session.
-BT/RBTs have completed behavior analytic training and are supervised regularly by BCBAs.
-RBTs are registered through the BACB and have passed their certification exam.
+BTs and RBTs work one-on-one with your child during each therapy session.
+They have completed specialized behavior analytic training and are supervised regularly by BCBAs.
+RBTs are registered through the Behavior Analyst Certification Board (BACB) and have passed their certification exam.

 Copyright © 2020 INSPIRE Autism - All Rights Reserved.